Ways to work with Databricks

 • Adds the new information from Databricks Unity Catalog.

-2. If you then register a Databricks data source via the JDBC connector, the registration adds all data source assets.
+2. If you then register a Databricks data source via the JDBC connector, the registration adds all data source assets, resulting in duplicate assets.

 3. If you then integrate Databricks Unity Catalog again, we advise to exclude the databases that you registered via JDBC.
 You can do this via the Filters and Domain Mapping property in the Databricks Unity Catalog capability (for classic UI) or integration configuration (latest UI).
 The integration: